slhck/h26x-extractor/README.md

 You can pass the `-v` flag to enable verbose output, e.g. the following.
 You will get, for each NAL unit:

-- The bye position range
+- The byte position range
 - The offset from the start of the stream
 - The overall length including start code
 - The type (also translated in plaintext)